Resume for Carpenter

 6. Certifications and Training

-If you’ve taken part in any specific training programs or obtained certifications directly related to carpentry, you should list the details at the bottom of this list.
-This shows your dedication toward professional development and ongoing education in the field.
+If you’ve completed specific training courses or earned certifications directly related to carpentry, list them on this page.
+This shows your dedication towards professional advancement and ongoing learning in the field.

 Example:

-OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) training on safety practices for construction.
+OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) course of instruction on construction safety protocols.

 Please format the resume according to your needs.